Saturday, October 2, 2021

 Horton Covered Bridge

 We filled up with gas at Love's in Sneed.
-Then we rode another thirty minutes to Noccalula Falls in Gadsden, where we met a man on a motorcycle I asked him if he knew where the covered bridges were at the park.
-He said you are asking the wrong person I am from New York and I am enjoying this warm weather but I said it gets cold here in north Alabama.
-He said enjoy your day and rode off.
+Then we rode another thirty minutes to Noccalula Falls in Gadsden, where we met a man on a motorcycle.
+I asked him if he knew where the covered bridges were at the park.
+He said you're asking the wrong person.
+I'm from New York, and I'm enjoying the warm weather, but I've been told it gets cold here in north Alabama.
+He told them to enjoy their day and rode off.
 We walked around taking pictures of the roaring falls.
-The water was too rough for any waterfowl.
-We started for home the sun was going down and staring us right in the face which didn’t last long.
-Before we knew I it was dark.
-We came home through Decatur and the traffic was Heavy.
+The water was too rough for any waterfowl to be present.
+We started for home, the sun was going down and staring us right in the face, which didn't last long.
+Before we knew it, it was dark.
+We came home through Decatur, and the traffic was Heavy.
 It had been a beautiful day for traveling.

 Traveling home